-The complete discipleship package is designed to show the pathway to restoration and hope, identifying destructive behavior while equipping clients with the necessary resources to establish independent lives of self-sufficiency and self-determination.
+The complete holistic package is designed to show the pathway to restoration and hope, identifying destructive behavior while equipping clients with the necessary resources to establish independent lives of self-sufficiency and self-determination.

-Last year more than 200 men and women successfully completed various components of the Rescue Mission’s Discipleship Program.
+Last year more than 200 men and women successfully completed various components of the Rescue Mission’s Holistic Program.

 “I was hungry and homeless.
 God led me to the Rescue Mission and I felt relief just walking in the doors.
 They’ve given me the strength to take care of myself and to always stay prayerful.”

 – Angela, a graduate of our Life Transformation Program

 In addition, every discipleship program member spends over 1,000 hours in a therapeutic job-skills training assignment learning the disciplines associated with an employable trade-skill commensurate with their career goals.